Accommodations Guide

 Who Qualifies?

 Students who have met with an access manager at the DAC and been approved for alternative furniture accommodations should email drsfrontdesk@wwu.edu prior to each quarter to arrange specific furniture needs in each location.
+Furniture placement or acquisition can take several weeks to complete, so please let us know your needs as soon as possible.

 Students can visit their classrooms prior to the term to determine their furniture needs either in-person or through ATUS's Classroom Details.